vectordotdev/vector/rfcs/2020-09-28-cloudwatch-metrics.md

 ## Outstanding Questions

-- Do we care about providing a different rate limit for refreshing available metrics?
+* Do we care about providing a different rate limit for refreshing available metrics?
 It uses a different API (`ListMetrics`) with different limits than `GetMetricData`.
 Answer: we'll try without for now.

 ## Plan Of Attack

-- [ ] Submit PR with `aws_cloudwatch_metrics` source without any support for
+* [ ] Submit PR with `aws_cloudwatch_metrics` source without any support for
       globbing (which would require listing and caching metrics) and only one region
-- [ ] Submit follow-up PR allowing for globbing of metric names
+* [ ] Submit follow-up PR allowing for globbing of metric names
-- [ ] Submit follow-up PR allowing for globbing of dimension value
+* [ ] Submit follow-up PR allowing for globbing of dimension value
-- [ ] Submit follow-up PR allowing for globbing of namespace
+* [ ] Submit follow-up PR allowing for globbing of namespace
-- [ ] Submit follow-up PR allowing for multiple regions
+* [ ] Submit follow-up PR allowing for multiple regions

-## Future Work:
+## Future Work

 * Support for [metric
   expressions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/using-metric-math.html#metric-math-syntax).